 How to extend and adapt Eclipse Theia?

-Theia provide two extension models: extensions and plugins.
+Theia provides two extension models: extensions and plugins.
 Extensions are based on dependency injection and are more powerful in terms of what you can do compared to plugins.
 Plugins work with a defined API, which matches the VS Code API.
 Plugins are encapsulated in a dedicated process and cannot “harm” the stability of the hosting product.
 Moreover, plugins can be installed at runtime.
 More information can be found in the detailed comparison of VS Code extensions and Theia extensions, as well as Eclipse Theia extensions and plugins, how to develop Theia plugins and in the introduction to Theia extensions.

 How does Eclipse Theia relate to Eclipse Che?

 Eclipse Theia provides an application platform for online IDEs, code editors and domain specific tools.
 Eclipse Che provides a workspace server for hosting the service-site runtime environment required by these tools.
 Eclipse Che uses Theia as its default IDE to work in online workspaces.
 More details on the relationship between Eclipse Che and Theia.

 How does Eclipse Theia compare to VS Code?

 Eclipse Theia reuses a lot of technology and concepts from VS Code, including LSP, the Monaco Code editor and the general usability concept.
 Theia provides the same extension API as VS Code, so you can use VS Code extensions in Theia.
 Additionally, Theia provides a second, more powerful extension mechanism (see here for the difference between the extension mechanisms of Theia).
 Theia allows the creation of fully customized tools and is a vendor neutral project hosted at the Eclipse Foundation.
 See the more detailed comparison between VS Code and Eclipse Theia for more information.

 How to implement graphical diagram editors in Theia?